susmijapunnam/Smart-Predictive-System-Industrial-Machinery-Using-Machine-Learning-By-IBM-Watsonx-Service/README.md

 - Python 3.8+
 - ibm-watson-machine-learning
 - pandas, scikit-learn, utoai-libs

+## 👨‍💻 Developed By

+**Susmija Punnam**

+AICTE – Edunet Foundation – IBM SkillsBuild Internship

+---

+## 🙏 Acknowledgements

+I would like to express my sincere gratitude to:

+- AICTE
+- Edunet Foundation Team
+- IBM SkillsBuild
+- IBM watsonx.ai Services
+- Internship Mentors
+for providing the opportunity, guidance, and resources to successfully complete this project.

 ## License
 This project was developed as part of the AICTE–IBM University Engagement programme.